 4. Not encouraging you to seek medical treatment when you need it

-The first thing McDivitt Law Firm tells our clients is to make sure they are seeking complete medical treatment for their injuries if your Doctor recommends it.
-This is not the same advice you will get from the insurance company.
-Your insurer does not want to be on the hook for your extensive medical bills following your injury, so they will not advise you to make sure to see a doctor or a specialist even though you might really need it.
-They hope you’ll submit just the minimum medical bills and settle your case before the long-term effects set in.
-Don’t let these injuries continue to sneak up on you without ensuring financial compensation for them.
-Be sure to take care of yourself, have all of your injuries assessed, and seek all of the medical treatment your Doctor recommends before settling with the insurance company.
-An experienced attorney will help guide you through this process to make sure your care is complete and your bills are covered.
+The first thing McDivitt Law Firm tells our clients is to make sure they are seeking complete medical treatment for their injuries.
+This is not the same advice you will receive from the insurance company.
+Your insurer does not want to be liable for any medical bills you may incur, so they will not advise you to make sure to see a doctor or a specialist.
+They hope you’ll submit the minimum amount and settle your case before any long-term effects may develop or become present.
+Don’t let these injuries persist without ensuring financial compensation for them.
+Take care of yourself, have all of your injuries assessed, and seek all of the medical treatment your Doctor recommends before settling with the insurance company.
+An experienced attorney will help guide you through this process to ensure your care is complete and your bills are covered.